Netcracker/DRNavigator/README.md

 ### Requirements

 Before the installation, ensure that you have enough resources for DRNavigator.
-For one pod, it is recommended to use 100m cpu and 80Mi memory limits per worker and by default, DRNavigator uses 2 workers.
+For one pod, it is recommended to use 100m CPU and 80Mi memory limits per worker and by default, DRNavigator uses 2 workers.
 You can override the worker count and cpu/memory limits using helm environments.

 ### Prerequisites